Bhavanagunnam/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe  Game
-A simple and interactive Tic-Tac-Toe game built using HTML ,CSS,and JAVASCRIPT
+A simple and interactive Tic-Tac-Toe game built using HTML ,CSS,and JAVASCRIPT.

 ## Features